Deci-AI/super-gradients/src/super_gradients/training/datasets/Dataset_Setup_Instructions.md

       └── val.lst
 ```

 2. c.
-Move Metadata folder to the Cityscape folder
+Move Metadata folder to the Cityscapes folder
 ```
   root_dir (in recipe default to /data/cityscapes)
       ├─── gtFine